ivan-veselovsky/dominators-finder/README.md

 Solution is based on Depth First Search (DFS) algorithm, as per book "Introduction to Algorithms" by T.H.
 Cormen, Ch.E.
 Leiserson, R.L.
 Rivest:
 1) Build the DFS tree starting from the given Start vertex (_h_).
 (Exit vertex (_e2_) must be reachable from the Start vertex (_h_), so it appears on the tree.
-Otherwise we throw an error.)
+Otherwise, we throw an error.)

 2) Classify all the DFS edges as being of _TREE_, _FORWARD_, _BACKWARD_, or _CROSS_ kind.

-3) Remove loops by removing all _BACKWARD_ edges.
+3) Remove loops by removing all _BACKWARD_ edges. (!!! this is the mistake.
+In some cases this deleted paths that are critical to correct answer.)

-4) Remove all "dead ends" (vertices with zero out-degree), taking into account that removal of some vertices may cause other "dead ends" to appear.
+5) Remove all "dead ends" (vertices with zero out-degree), taking into account that removal of some vertices may cause other "dead ends" to appear.
 When this step is finished, the only "dead end" vertex is the Exit vertex.

-5) Take the remaining graph vertices in _topological sort order_.
+6) Take the remaining graph vertices in _topological sort order_.
  (This is the descending order of "end processing time" in DFS algorithm).

-6) Calculate in-degree and out-degree for each vertex.
+7) Calculate in-degree and out-degree for each vertex.

-7) Traverse the vertices in _topological sorting order_ maintaining _parallel edge count_ integer metric:
+8) Traverse the vertices in _topological sorting order_ maintaining _parallel edge count_ integer metric:
  for each vertex reduce the metric by the vertex in-degree, then increase it by the vertex out-degree.
  Basing on this metric detect all the post-lead vertices: the post-lead is a vertex where this metric drops to zero.